treasure-data/td-client-java/README.md

         }
     }

-Please configure your treasure-data.properties file using the commands shown below:

-    td.api.key=<your API key>

-To access Treasure Data's API endpoint, td-client-java, by default, uses https.
-If you want to use http instead of https, you can configure your properties file like following.

-    td.api.key=<your API key>
-    td.api.server.scheme=http://
-    td.api.server.host=api.treasure-data.com
-    td.api.server.port=80

-If you configure http proxy, please add the following lines to your treasure-data.properties.

-    http.proxyHost=<your proxy server's host>
-    http.proxyPort=<your proxy server's port>

 ### Issue Queries

 Below is an example of issuing a query from a Java program.
 The query API is asynchronous, and you can wait for the query to complete by polling the job periodically.

     import java.io.IOException;
     import java.util.Properties;

     import org.msgpack.unpacker.Unpacker;
     import org.msgpack.unpacker.UnpackerIterator;

     import com.treasure_data.client.ClientException;
     import com.treasure_data.client.TreasureDataClient;
     import com.treasure_data.model.Database;
     import com.treasure_data.model.Job;
     import com.treasure_data.model.JobResult;
     import com.treasure_data.model.JobSummary;

     public class Main {
         static {
             try {